 Welcome to the news and information page for the Minis section of the club!

-Old Loughtonians Mini Hockey covers school Years 1 to 7 and children can join at any age or stage during that period .
+Old Loughtonians Mini Hockey covers boys and girls aged 5 to school year 7 and children can join at any age or stage during that period .
 Whilst some players may have been playing for a while we are pleased to welcome players at all of these ages with no Hockey Playing experience.

-We highly recommend that all levels have mouthguards and shin pads.
-Suitable clothing and trainers of course , astros are an idea but ordinary trainers are normally fine too at this stage.
+Mouthguards and shin pads must be worn by players.
+Suitable clothing and trainers should be worn.
 We have a number of sticks to lend if players do not have their own.

-We train from 9:30 most Saturdays of the season which starts in early September and ends towards the end of May.
+Session start at 9:30 most Saturdays of the season which starts in early September and ends towards the end of May.
+PLease ensure you arrive from 9.15 onwards and register next to the club house.
 Please refer to our Website news , Facebook or Twitter @miniloughts for the exact details of this towards the start of the Season.